 As ever I have a clean installation of WordPress 4.5 with no other plugins, pages or posts or any other content.
 I always like to ensure I have a clean canvas when reviewing WordPress themes and plugins.

-Why the review of PILE now?
-Well PILE has now become Pile 2, it’s had a substantial update and now has a new way to showcase your work.
-Let’s see how this puppy gets on then shall we?
+Why the review of PILE 2 now?
+Well PILE 2 has now become Pile 2, it’s had a substantial update and now has a new way to showcase your work.
+Let’s see how this puppy gets on then, shall we?

 Installing Pile 2 WordPress theme

-As with all my reviews I always like to start at the very beginning.
-I truly believe it’s they way to get a review done.
+As with all my reviews, I always like to start at the very beginning.
+I truly believe it’s the way to get a review done.
 If I have any problems installing etc. what would be the point of glossing over the issues for a misleading theme review?
-Exactly, unlike other WordPress focused blogs I tell it like it is.
+Exactly, unlike other WordPress focused blogs, I tell it like it is.

-Piece of cake installing, just uploaded the theme via the zip file (FTP if you wish) and we have the PILE WordPress theme ready to rock and roll so to speak.
+A piece of cake installing, just uploaded the theme via the zip file (FTP if you wish) and we have the PILE 2 WordPress theme ready to rock and roll so to speak.
 What happens when we activate it?

-For the purposes of this review of the PILE WordPress theme I am going to install everything as it should be to ensure there are no hiccups along the way.
-Well a couple of minutes late all plugins are installed and ready to go.
-Couldn’t resist taking a sneak peak at the site once the theme and the plugins were installed see below:
+For the purposes of this review of the PILE 2 WordPress theme I am going to install everything as it should be to ensure there are no hiccups along the way.
+Well, a couple of minutes late all plugins are installed and ready to go.
+Couldn’t resist taking a sneak peek at the site once the theme and the plugins were installed see below:

 As I mentioned everything is in the WP customizer with the theme options panel and clear calls to action for specific areas of the theme itself.
 Theme options, layout, colors, fonts, blog and the standard stuff from WordPress.

-We’re going to take a look at the theme options for PILE.
+We’re going to take a look at the theme options for PILE 2.
 It’s here we will find our demo data content at the moment the site is pretty empty so we need content people!

 After we have navigated to theme options there is a host of other options we can take a look at.
 We won’t be going over these just yet, as there’s no point tinkering with settings when there is nothing on our WordPress portfolio website!
 I’m going to hit the import demo data button and see what happens.

-You will note I will probably refer to PILE as PILE or PPILE 2.
-Apologies for that, however I am unsure as the full official theme name at the moment!
-Anyways let’s take a look into the theme options panel for Pile or Pile 2.
+You will note I will probably refer to PILE 2 as PILE 2 or PPILE 2 2.
+Apologies for that, however, I am unsure as to the full official theme name at the moment!
+Anyways let’s take a look at the theme options panel for Pile or Pile 2.

-First up you can select a logo and upload it for your portfolio.
+First up you can select a logo and upload it to your portfolio.

-Second option sees you adding in a logo for the transparent hero area.
+The second option sees you adding a logo for the transparent hero area.
 Which is handy if you have bright imagery and such.

 Don’t want AJAX loading in between navigation?
-Switch it off in the next setting.
+Switch it off in the next set.

 Lastly, what you don’t see in the image to the left is the option to change the footer section.

-Lastly we have options to view the site in desktop, tablet and mobile views to make sure every looks the way it should an all devices available.
-Which is very handy as getting your content just right is important.
+Lastly, we have options to view the site in desktop, tablet, and mobile views to make sure everyone looks the way it should an all devices available.
+Which is very handy for getting your content just right is important.

 Next up is the hero area, it’s here you can choose whether or not to show the scroll down arrows after the hero header.